CocoaPods/blog.cocoapods.org/_drafts/Master-Repo-Changes.markdown

 - Push access will be removed from the specs repo.
 - The trunk app will go live.
-- Release of CocoaPods 0.30.
+- Release of CocoaPods 0.33.

 Once CocoaPods is released you will be able to create an account with the `pod trunk register` subcommand.
-[Note about the initial ACL creation].
+This is documented throghly in the guides on [getting setup with Trunk](http://guides.cocoapods.org/making/getting-setup-with-trunk).
 You will be able to add other owners with push privileges to a Pod with the `pod trunk add-owner` subcommand.